Discover statistically significant correlations in the quantified self data

 When Writing Time goes up, Coffee Cups tends to decreases.
 Moderate statistical confidence (p < 0.05).

-Total caffeine consumed • Average daily temperature
+Total caffeine consumed • Sleep score yesterday

-When Caffeine Intake goes up, Temperature tends to decreases.
-Exploratory finding (p < 0.1).
+When Sleep goes up, next day's Caffeine Intake tends to decreases.
+Moderate statistical confidence (p < 0.05).